In this Ultimate Guide to Florida Veteran Benefits, we’ll take a closer look at a number of state veteran benefits, including:

 Take advantage of a FREE VA Claim Discovery Call with an experienced Team Member.
 Learn what you’ve been missing so you can FINALLY get the disability rating and compensation you’ve earned for your service.

-There are three types of property tax exemptions for disabled veterans in Florida:
+There are three types of Florida property tax exemption for disabled veterans:

 - Disabled veterans with a 10 percent or greater disability